 FSU reached the NCAA-II Great Lakes Regional Tournament under Brandel-Wilhelm in 2002.
 During the 1999 campaign (Nov.
 5), Brandel-Wilhelm registered her 200th career coaching victory in the Bulldogs' 3-1 home league win over Grand Valley State.
 Ferris also finished runner-up at the GLIAC Tournament for the third time in the Brandel-Wilhelm era during the 2001 season.

 Through her hard work and dedication, Brandel-Wilhelm continues to earn her place among the nation's most respected collegiate coaches.
 Faced with the task of rebuilding the Bulldogs' tradition-rich program in her first season, Brandel-Wilhelm proceeded to direct the Bulldogs to a 19-12 overall record and a top 25 national ranking.
-In the last 15 seasons, Brandel-Wilhelm has coached Ferris to an impressive 369-138 overall record (.728).
-She was voted as the GLIAC's Coach-of-the-Year for the fourth time in 2015 by her peers.
+In the last 16 seasons, Brandel-Wilhelm has coached Ferris to an impressive 399-144 overall record (.735).
+She was voted as the GLIAC's Coach-of-the-Year for the fifth time in 2016 by her peers.